 After completing this course you will be able to:

-- Determine the difference between transportation and business travel under §162 by identifying types of business travel expenses and the deduction & amortization requirements of §165 and §195.
+- Recognize the importance of travel expenses and determine the difference between transportation and business travel under §162 by identifying types of business travel expenses and requirements of §162, §165, and §195.

 - Specify deductible travel costs to find a new job, identify investor travel expenses, and determine deductible transportation.